 - Watchlists.
 Right-click on a symbol and choose More info on -> Company Profile.

 - Analyze -> Fundamentals.
 Type in a symbol to view company’s essential information and details provided by Trefis.
-Forecasting functionality is not available in this interface.

 Note: not all symbols can be viewed in Company Profile.
 You can view a watchlist of all symbols for which the Company Profile is available: to do so, choose Company Profile in the watchlist selector.